 YAWL can be considered a very powerful workflow language, built upon experiences with languages supported by contemporary workflow management systems.
-While not a commercial language itself it encompasses these languages, and, in addition, has a formal semantics.
-Such an approach is in contrast with e.g. WfMC's XPDL [67] which takes commonalities between various languages as a starting point and does not have formal semantics.
+While not a commercial language itself it encompasses these languages (from a controlflow patterns perspective), and, in addition, has a formal semantics.
+Such an approach is in contrast with e.g. WfMC's XPDL [68] which takes commonalities between various languages as a starting point and does not have formal semantics.
 Its design hopefully allows YAWL to be used for the purposes of the study of expressiveness and interoperability issues.